MeltingDiamond/WASDMod/README.md

 This mod lets you control the bibites with the keyboard or the mouse

 ## Install instructions:
+Read all the instructions before you follow them.

 To install, download The Bibites version 0.5.1 and replace "The Bibites_data/Managed/BibitesAssembly.dll" with the corresponding dll found here.
-Then you can start The Bibites as usual
+Then you can start The Bibites as usual.

+If you want to use a premade bibite open the bibites folder and download the bibite you want to use.
+Then open C:\Users\user\AppData\LocalLow\The Bibites\The Bibites\Bibites\Templates and paste the bibites there.
+After doing that you can spawn them as usual.

 ## How to make a bibite compatible with the WASD mod
 Open the bibite in a text editor, then replace the Nodes with: